Great Dane dog breed information and advice

 Sainsbury’s Bank Pet Insurance

-You can take out Sainsbury’s Bank dog insurance as long as your puppy is over 8 weeks old and your dog is less than 8 years of age.
+You can take out Sainsbury’s Bank dog insurance as long as your puppy is over 8 weeks old and your dog is less than 5 years of age.
 Once you have cover in place with us, you can insure your dog up to any age as long as you keep renewing the policy without a break.
 For Great Danes, we’re unable to provide our £10,000 lifetime cover.

 How to care for a Great Dane